ewired/gjs-guide/docs/guides/gobject/subclassing.md

 });
 ```

-The signal above can be connected to with and optional detail appended to the signal name.
+The signal above can be connected to with an optional "detail" appended to the signal name.
 In that case, the handler will only be run if the emission detail matches the handler detail.

 Since the `RUN_LAST` flag is used, the **object handler** will run after a **user handler** connected with `GObject.Object.connect()`, but before a **user handler** connected with `GObject.Object.connect_after()`.